-Equation 1 illustrates how the travel-time reliability option can be formulated following standard insurance options formulations, i.e., recasting an insurance option as a "speed guarantee insurance" policy.
-From the mathematics of the underlying options theory, we know that (all other things being equal) the options value of a speed guarantee (and, hence, the cost of unreliability of speeds):
+Equation B.1 illustrates how the travel time reliability option can be formulated by following standard insurance options formulations, that is, recasting an insurance option as a "speed guarantee insurance" policy.
+From the mathematics of the underlying options theory, we know that (all other things being equal) the options value of a speed guarantee does the following (and, hence, affects the cost of unreliability of speeds):

-- Increases with the variability of speeds;
+- Increases with the variability of speeds,

-- Increases with the guaranteed speed;
+- Increases with the guaranteed speed,

-- Decreases with the length of the contract; and
+- Decreases with the length of the contract, and

 - Decreases with the average speed.